wencongchio/fetch_post/README.md

 - GET https://jsonplaceholder.typicode.com/comments

 2 screens:
+- Screen 1:
-- Screen 1: Fetch all the posts and display the title and content of posts.
-Click on post in the post list to navigate to new page showing the comments for the post.
+  - Fetch all the posts
+  - DDisplay the title and content of posts
+  - Click on post in the post list to navigate to new page showing the comments for the post.
+- Screen 2:
-- Screen 2: Fetch all the comments for certain post.
-Display the post and username, email and content of comments.
+  - Fetch all the comments for certain post
+  - Display the post and username, email and content of comments

 # Getting Started
 To build this project, use "Import Project" in Android Studio or clone this project via Android Studio through following steps.